All about late Dilip Kumar and Saira Banu’s bungalow in Mumbai’s Pali Hill

 One of the most famous actors of the golden era of Bollywood, Dilip Kumar, died at the age 98.
 Kumar passed away at the PD Hinduja Hospital in Mumbai, on July 7, 2021, following a prolonged illness caused by ‘age-related medical issues’.
 The demise of the legendary performer, who director Satyajeet Ray termed the ultimate method actor, marks the end of an era.
 He is survived by his wife, former actor Saira Banu.
 The couple, who got married in 1966, have no children.

-Born on December 11, 1922, as Mohammad Yusuf Khan, the actor extraordinaire, with his career spanning over five decades starting the 1940s, was openly emulated by his peers during his time and even by contemporary actors, for essaying on-screen characters of wide range and intensity.
+Born on December 11, 1922, as Mohammad Yusuf Khan, the actor extraordinaire, with his career spanning over five decades starting in the 1940s, was openly emulated by his peers during his time and even by contemporary actors, for essaying on-screen characters of wide range and intensity.
 His meditative and intense performance was a break from the highly expressive theatrical acting prevalent during the time.

 Well-versed in Urdu, Hindko, Punjabi, Marathi, English, Bangla, Gujarati, Pashto, Persian and Hindi along with its various dialects, including Awadhi and Bhojpuri, Kumar made his debut in Indian cinema with Jwaar Bhata, which was released in 1944 by Bombay Talkies.
 He portrayed, with equal perfection, the suave urban gentleman in movies like Amar, Footpath, Paigham, Madhumati and Leader, and the rustic villager in films like Naya Daur, Ganga Jamuna and Mela.